EvilAly/Info/README.md

 - 👋 Hi, I’m @EvilAly
 - 👀 I’m interested in Java, Python, and relational databases
-- 🌱 This github is a collection of my coursework, divided by class.
+- 🌱 This github is a collection of coursework from my Associates Degree studies , divided by class.
+My degree is focused on Database & Program Development.

 <!---